muzammilar/examples-go/README.md

 The `ext` directory project that are imported as git submodules.

 ## Summary of the Projects

+`benchmark-ip-firewall-updates`: An example on peformance benchmarks for increment integers atomically.

 `chocolate-errors`: An example of passing custom errors in golang (using chocolates as references).

 `clickhouse-multitable-bulk-ingest`: Bulk ingest example to clickhouse using `clickhouse-go`.